 Gelato a go-go

-A love of Italian gelato and classic French motoring inspired Andrew Lucas to combine his two passions and create GELATO À GO-GO which has been on the road for less than a year.
+A love of Italian gelato and classic French motoring inspired Andrew Lucas to combine his two passions and create GELATO À GO-GO.
 Lucas imported his vintage Citroen H van from France, had it painstakingly restored, and fitted out with a gelato cabinet custom-made in Italy.
-He then partnered with multi-award-winning Maleny Food Co, in the Sunshine Coast hinterland to supply the gelato which is made with fresh Guernsey milk from a nearby family farm and local fruit.
+He then partnered with multi-award-winning Maleny Food Co, in the Sunshine Coast Hinterland to supply the gelato which is made with fresh Guernsey milk from a nearby family farm and local fruit.
 Lucas serves up to eight different flavours of gelato and sorbet (in a choice of cups or waffle cones) and changes the selection almost daily - thanks to a massive 100 flavours to choose from at Maleny Food Co.

 Fuel is the mobile pizzeria driven by Salt Meats Cheese, the popular permanent fixture at Gasworks.
 The van has already clocked up some kilometres, doing a tour of capital cities and the Gold Coast before parking, at least until the middle of November, at West Village, West End.

 Fuel serves up authentic Napoli-style pizzas, artisan cured meats, cheeses and brunch-worthy breakfasts by co-owner Stefano De Blasi says they have cooked up something special for the new SMC Laneway pop-up in West End, putting a special focus on botanics.
 Fuel's menu includes a range of fully plant-based vegan and vegetarian wood-fired pizzas with cured meats offered as adds-one while a cocktail bar serves custom drinks infused with Australian native herbs, and there's a gelato bar as well.